ameliedagenais/SplitwiseWebDataConnector/README.md

 Splitwise is a cool app for sharing expenses between a group of friends.
 See www.splitwise.com.
 You can use it for tracking household expenses, travel expenses or just splitting lunch with friends.

-#How the web data connector
+#How to use the web data connector

 Open Tableau and choose the Web Data Connector Data Source Type in the following url: https://tableau-wdc-splitwise.herokuapp.com.